yassouali/fast.ai_notes/cutting_edge_DL/lecture11.md

 ###  3.1. <a name='Data'></a>Data

 As usual, we need `(x, y)` pairs.
 In this case, `x: French sentence`, `y: English sentence` which we will compare the model's predictions against.
 We need a lot of these tuples of French sentences with their equivalent English sentence, or what's called *parallel corpus*, which is harder to find than a corpus for a language model.
 For a language model, we just need text in some language, but for translation it's a bit harder, but there are some pretty good parallel corpus available for European languages.
 The European Parliament has every sentence in every European language.
-For French to English we can use some official canadian websites taht a have their content in both english and french, one of these datasets are the French/English parallel texts by Chris Callison-Burch: [link](http://www.statmt.org/wmt15/translation-task.html).
+For French to English we can use some official canadian websites thata have their content in both english and french, one of these datasets are the French/English parallel texts by Chris Callison-Burch: [link](http://www.statmt.org/wmt15/translation-task.html).

 We then create the paths that hold the training data: